apache/tvm-rfcs/rfcs/xxxx-collage.md

 - TensorRT and CUTLASS BYOC changes are backwards compat.
 The existing `partition_for_X` functions remain.
 The CUTLASS-specific tuning and codegen functions will either continue to be supported or we'll work with users to account for them being folded into the function-at-a-time `relay.ext.cutlass` codegen function.
-- The the `DFPattern` and friends changes are all mostly just for improving the robustness of the `IndexedGraph<T>` class and can go into main independently.
+- The `DFPattern` and friends changes are all mostly just for improving the robustness of the `IndexedGraph<T>` class and can go into main independently.
 - Some basic `Expr` improvements can go into main independently.
 - The design allows for multiple `Target`s for the same `DLDeviceType`.
 That requires the various